artur-ciocanu/launch.en/help/extension-reference/web/core-extension/overview-launch-server-side.md

 1. Type the custom code.
 1. Select **[!UICONTROL Save]**.

 To access the value of a data element in custom code, use the `getDataElementValue` method.
-For example, to retrieve the value of a data element named `productName, write the following:
+For example, to retrieve the value of a data element named `productName`, write the following:

 ```javascript
 getDataElementValue('productName')